 What is the difference between a witch doctor and a traditional healer in Uganda?

-“Witch doctor” is a common English-language label, often used by media; many practitioners and communities prefer “traditional healer,” which better reflects roles in healthcare, midwifery, and community support.
-Legitimate healers focus on natural remedies and social wellbeing, not on harmful practices sometimes sensationalized as witchcraft.
+The term “witch doctor” is a common English-language label used by media, but many practitioners and communities prefer “traditional healer,” which better reflects roles in healthcare, midwifery, and community support.
+Legitimate traditional healers focus on natural remedies, counselling, and social wellbeing—not on harmful acts sometimes sensationalized as witchcraft.

 Are traditional healing practices in Uganda legal?